 - If you have more than one stick of memory remove all but one stick of memory, try rotating through each stick.

 - Try one stick of memory in each slot.

-If you're able to get the computer to boot with one or more of the sticks of memory it's likely you're dealing with some bad memory.
+If you are able to get the computer to boot with one or more of the sticks of memory it is likely you are dealing with some bad memory.
 Try to identify what stick of memory is bad and replace it.

-If you're able to get memory to work in one slot but not another slot.
-You're motherboard is defective you can either workaround the issue by running the memory in a different slot or replace the motherboard.
+If you are able to get memory to work in one slot but not another slot.
+You are motherboard is defective you can either workaround the issue by running the memory in a different slot or replace the motherboard.

 Power cycle the computer